 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Title Examiner tend to value Support, Independence, and Working Conditions.
+Compared to most people, those working as a Title Examiner tend to value Support, Achievement, and Working Conditions.

 Most importantly, Title Examiners strongly value Support.
 Occupations that satisfy this work value offer supportive management that stands behind employees.

-Second, Title Examiners moderately value Independence.
-Occupations that satisfy this work value allow employees to work on their own and make decisions.
+Second, Title Examiners moderately value Achievement.
+Occupations that satisfy this work value are results oriented and allow employees to use their strongest abilities, giving them a feeling of accomplishment.

 Lastly, Title Examiners moderately value Working Conditions.
 Occupations that satisfy this work value offer job security and good working conditions.